 Veterinary Practice Appraisal

-Accurate practice valuation requires insight into the veterinary profession, financial expertise, and business intelligence.
+Accurate practice valuations requires insight into the veterinary profession, financial expertise, and business intelligence.
 A professional veterinary appraisal uses sophisticated, industry-standard methodology.

 At Simmons, we not only use the most up-to-date standards for practice appraisal, but we are also continually involved in the further development and refinement of those standards.